Azure/azure-kusto-microhack1/README.md

 ##### Task 3: Write your first Kusto Query Language (KQL) query
   What is a Kusto query?
   Azure Data Explorer provides a web experience that enables you to connect to your Azure Data Explorer clusters and write and run Kusto Query Language queries.
 The web experience is available in the Azure portal and as a stand-alone web application, the Azure Data Explorer Web UI, that we will use later.
-  Kusto query is a read-only request to process data and return results.
+  A Kusto query is a read-only request to process data and return results.
 The request is stated in plain text that's easy to read.
 A Kusto query has one or more query statements and returns data in a tabular or graph format.
   In the next challenges, we'll ingest data to the cluster, and then learn the most important concepts in KQL and write interesting queries.
 In this task, you will write a few basic queries to get an understanding of the environment.
   To start, go to the “Query” blade.
 In this example, you'll use the Azure Data Explorer web interface as a query editor (Kusto Query Language can also be used in Azure Monitor Logs, Azure Sentinel, and other services that are built on-top of Azure Data Explorer.)